A Nonparametric Framework for Universal Difference-in-Differences

 We end the paper by suggesting some future directions worth investigating.
-First, we may extend the methodology to multiple time periods under a general class of treatment patterns with or without staggered adoption settings.
-Similar to \citet{SNMM2022}, we believe the structural nested mean models can be identified under a longitudinal version of the OREC assumption with iterated (non)parametric estimating equations.
-Second, we may relax the OREC assumption by assuming the two odds ratios are connected through a more general relationship, say $\alpha_1 = \phi(\alpha_0)$ where the link function $\phi$ may not be the identity function.
-We postulate that bespoke instrumental variables \citep{Dukes2022_BespokeIV}, valid instrumental variables \citep{Hernan2006}, or proxy variables \citep{TT2020_Proximal} may be useful to identify $\phi$ in such settings; such potential extensions of OREC-based methods will be considered elsewhere.
+First, the proposed methodology could be extended to settings with multiple time periods and a general class of treatment patterns, including both staggered and non-staggered adoption, by formulating a group-time OREC condition.
+To illustrate the key idea, let $t \in \{0,1,\ldots,T\}$ be the calendar time index and let $G \in \{1,\ldots,T,\infty\}$ denote the cohort defined by the time period at which units first receive treatment, where $G=\infty$ denotes the never-treated group.
+Then, $\alpha_{g,t}^*(y,\bx) = \{ \Pr(G=g \cond \potY{0}{t}=y,\bX=\bx) \Pr(G=\infty \cond \potY{0}{t}=y_R,\bX=\bx) \} / \{ \Pr(G=g \cond \potY{0}{t}=y_R,\bX=\bx) \Pr(G=\infty \cond \potY{0}{t}=y,\bX=\bx) \}$ can be viewed as a group-time odds ratio function relating cohort membership $G$ to the treatment-free potential outcome $\potY{0}{t}$ given $\bX$.
+The staggered OREC condition would require that $\alpha_{g,t}^*(y,\bx)$ is stable across time $t$ for cohort $g$.
+Under this condition, identification of causal effects for the treated can be established using arguments analogous to those developed in this paper.
+Second, it might be possible to relax the OREC assumption substantially, by assuming the two odds ratio functions are connected through a more general relationship, say $\alpha_1^* = \phi(\alpha_0^*)$ where the link function $\phi$ may not be the identity function.
+We postulate that genuine instrumental variables \citep{Hernan2006}, bespoke instrumental variables \citep{Dukes2022_BespokeIV}, or proxy variables \citep{TT2020_Proximal} may be useful to identify $\phi$ in such settings.
+Finally, the key assumptions required for the asymptotic normality of our estimator (Assumptions \ref{assumption:PreCross} and \ref{assumption:PostCross}) may fail in the presence of high-dimensional covariates.
+In such cases, one may need to impose structured parametric models or adopt nonparametric approaches that adaptively exploit sparsity or other low-dimensional structure.
+Alternatively, as is often done in practice with DiD, the UDiD approach can be implemented without covariates, with the resulting conclusions subsequently evaluated through sensitivity analyses in Section \ref{sec:supp-SA}.
+We leave these potential extensions of OREC-based methods to future work.